API

 — Methodfastpown(x, n)

-A faster implementation of pown(x, y)
+A faster implementation of pown(x, n)

 IntervalArithmetic.has_exact_display